UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/C2-ApplyFixes.md

+# Feature Upgrade Process: Section C Part 2: Apply the Updates / Changes to the Production Instance

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing